mapninja/Earthsys144/GLOSSARY.md

 A land subdivision system used in much of the United States.
 PLSS grids can be useful as a reference framework in historical mapping and georeferencing exercises.

+## Pour Point

+The outlet point used to delineate a watershed.
+In raster hydrology, the pour point should align with the raster cell representing the intended drainage location so the watershed model traces the correct contributing area.

 ## Primary Key

 A field whose values uniquely identify each record in a table.
 Primary keys are often used to support joins and relationships between tables.